Get

 3. Marking

-One type of marking is when your cat rubs their head against something hard or kneads their claws into a surface, such as the blanket on your lap.
-Cats have scent glands in their cheeks and paws, and they transfer pheromones from their glands to favorite surfaces to help them feel comfortable in their territory.
-If cats can’t knead a surface with their claws, they may sometimes kick the surface to leave some scent behind, which is why your cat may sometimes kick the wall.
+Cats use subtle cues to communicate, and one of them is marking.
+One type of marking is when your cat rubs their head against something, such as your legs or furniture, or kneads their claws into a surface, such as the blanket on your lap.
+Cats have scent glands in their cheeks and paws, and they transfer pheromones from their glands to favorite surfaces to help them feel comfortable and familiar in their territory.

-Another type of marking is urine spraying, which is a common behavior in which cats spray urine in an area to establish a boundary, state their presence, or announce that they’re ready to mate.
-Cats typically spray the urine on a vertical surface by standing, backing up to where they want to mark, lifting their tail, quivering, and then spraying the urine.
-They will also spray urine if they’re upset about something, such as a dirty litter box, a new pet in the house, or not enough playtime.
+Another type of marking is urine spraying, most often performed by intact males or less commonly by females in heat, which is characterized by cats spraying urine in an area to establish a boundary, state their presence, or announce that they’re ready to mate.
+Male cats typically spray the urine on a vertical surface by standing, backing up to where they want to mark, lifting their tail, quivering, and then spraying the urine.
+They will also spray urine if they’re stressed and unsettled about something, such as a dirty litter box, a new pet in the house, or not enough playtime.
+Spraying may appear as if your cat is kicking the wall, so do check it for a wet stain afterward.

 4. Seeking Attention

 Cats, just like any pet, require a certain amount of attention to feel loved and valued.
-Many felines will start to show disruptive behaviors if they’re feeling neglected, such as kicking the walls.
+Some felines may start to show undesirable behaviors if they’re feeling neglected or bored.
 If your cat is spending more time zooming around, kicking walls, and taking names, it’s usually a cry for attention on the part of your pet.
-Pay some extra attention to them, and you’ll head off more destructive tendencies at the pass, such as urine spraying, shredding antique furniture, etc.
+Pay some extra attention to them, make sure they get plenty of physical exercise through interactive playtime and an enriched environment, and you’ll head off more destructive tendencies at the pass, such as urine spraying, shredding antique furniture, etc.

 5. Fulfilling Scratching Needs

-Scratching is an instinct in cats that urges them to sharpen their claws, deposit their scent, and remove the translucent sheath from their claws.
+Scratching is an instinct in cats that urges them to maintain their claws, deposit their scent, have a good muscle stretch, and remove the translucent sheath from their claws.
 Some cats like to scratch horizontal surfaces, such as your carpet, while others are vertical scratchers, taking their clawing to your drapes.
 Some cats may even experiment with kicking the walls to give them a try—to see if they’re worth a good scratch.
 To prevent any damage to your walls, carpet, or drapes, determine whether your cat is a vertical or horizontal scratcher, and then buy them an appropriate scratching post.

 Alternatively, if you want to surprise your cat with something cool, check out the Hepper Hi-Lo Cat Scratcher.
 It's not just a scratcher; it's a piece of modern furniture that your cat can play on.
 It's got a curvy design that's perfect for stretching and moving, and it's built tough with strong birch plywood and thick B-flute cardboard.
 You can adjust it to three different heights, which keeps cats entertained.
 Plus, it won't break the bank!
 Our cats love it, and we do too.